NoroffFEU/css-frameworks-ca/README.md

 ## The some app

+### Goal

-The purpose of this project was to apply knowledge of Bootstrap and SASS in building a responsive front end for a social media application.
+The purpose of this project was to apply knowledge of Javascript in building a responsive front end for a social media application, utilizing the Noroff API for social media interactions.

-In this brief we were asked to create 3 pages in HTML using Bootstrap and SASS:

-- Authentication Page (/index.html): A form for login or registration with HTML validation.
-The form should use /profile as the action attribute.
-The password field must have a minimum length of 8 characters.

-- Feed Page (/feed/index.html): This page should display a list of post thumbnails, include a search bar, sorting options, and a form to create a new post.
-Additional design features are encouraged.

-- Profile Page (/profile/index.html): Features should include a profile image, username, a list of user posts, a follow button, and an area to display following/followers.

-Note: Only Bootstrap UX functionality is required; there's no need for custom JavaScript beyond this.
+## API

+The application interacts with the Noroff API, specifically using the Social Endpoints for user authentication and content management.
+Users must register and login to obtain a JWT token and an API Key for accessing the protected routes.

+### Required Features

+- Registration and Login:** Users with @noroff.no or @stud.noroff.no email can register and login.
+- Content Interaction:** Users can view, filter, search, create, update, and delete post content.
+- Authentication and Authorization:** Utilizes JWT tokens and API Keys for secure access.
+- Documentation:** Key functions are documented using JSDocs, ensuring clarity and maintainability.

 ## Built With